hkotek/hkotek.com/archive/altac-jobs-for-social-scientists.md

 ## Curriculum design

-Broadly: Create course content, timelines, and plans.
+Create course content, timelines, and plans.
 Create metrics to evaluate learning outcomes.
 You might be employed by an EdTech company, by any other company that does internal trainings on its own (many large tech companies do this, for example), or by an academic institution.

 Some job titles: **Curriculum Designer, Instructional Designer, Educational Developer, Test Developer**